3 Days in Vancouver: A Complete Guide for First Timers

 Day 2: Stanley Park, English Bay, Granville Island, Kits Beach

-Rent a bike and cruise the Seawall
+Rent a bike and cycle around the Seawall

-There are many car rental shops around Denman Street, where you can rent a bike to cruise the Seawall around Stanley Park.
+There are many bike rentals on Denman Street (I rented before from Freedom Bikes), where you can rent a bike and cycle around Stanley Park.
 It’s definitely a must-do if you spend 3 days in Vancouver.
 After living in Vancouver for a few years now, I still love doing this in my free time.
-You could also walk it, but you need at least 3 hours to circle Stanley Park around.
-Remember that cycling Stanley Park is a one-way street, anticlockwise.
+You could also walk it, but you need at least 3 hours to circle around Stanley Park.

 On your way to the bike rental shop, head to the waterfront area to see Canada Place and the Waterfront Station.
 Both are two architectural icons part of Vancouver’s landscape.